elastic/elasticsearch-java/docs/reference/transport/rest5-client/config/timeouts.md

 You can set timeouts when building the `Rest5Client`:

 - The **connect timeout** is the maximum time for establishing a TCP connection, including the TLS handshake.
 The connect timeout is set on `ConnectionConfig`.
-- The **socket timeout** is the maximum idle time waiting for I/O on an established socket.
+- The **socket timeout** is the maximum time to wait for I/O on an established socket.
 The socket timeout is set on `ConnectionConfig`.
 - The **response timeout** is the maximum period to wait for response data.
 The response timeout is set on `RequestConfig`.
 - The **connection request timeout** is the maximum time for leasing a connection from the pool.
 The connection request timeout is set on `RequestConfig`.